 Twente Medical Optics produces handheld laser perfusion imagers (HAPIs)—portable laser scanners that allow doctors to measure skin blood flow in burn patients.
 Good blood flow is a reliable indicator of whether a skin graft has been successful.
 Existing solutions were either too large for use in the operating theatre or too polluting and risky.

-UT can support spin-offs with expertise and research, helping to improve the invention and ensuring it meets the various requirements for certification.
-In return, UT may request shares in the company, entitling it to a portion of the profits.
+The University of Twente (UT) can support spin-offs with expertise and research, helping to further improve inventions and ensure they meet the various requirements for inspection and certification.
+In return, the UT may request shares in the company, entitling it to a share of the profits.
 These shares are managed by University of Twente Holding (UTH).
-The UTH portfolio now contains 44 spin-offs, from which UT receives varying profit percentages, ranging from 53 to less than 1 per cent.
+The UTH portfolio now contains 44 spin-offs, in which the UT holds varying percentages of shares.

 Knowledge subscriptions

-Some UT discoveries do not immediately result in spin-offs but can still benefit existing companies.
-In such cases, UT may choose to sell the knowledge or license it out, allowing the party using it to pay a periodic fee.
-In 2024, the UT sold 14 such 'subscriptions', generating just over 200 thousand euros in income last year.
+Some UT discoveries do not immediately lead to spin-offs but can still help existing companies progress.
+In such cases, the UT may choose to sell the knowledge or license it, allowing the party making use of it to pay a periodic fee.
+In 2024, the UT sold 14 such “subscriptions”, generating just over 200 thousand euros in revenue last year.

-In addition, UT invests in venture capital funds.
+In addition, the UT invests in venture capital funds.
 Examples include DeepTechXL, as well as Istart.nl, Photon Ventures and Shift Invest Coöperatief.
-These venture capital funds focus on innovative and fast-growing companies, particularly in the high-tech sector.
-DeepTechXL specialises in photonics, quantum computing, nanotechnology, and semiconductors.
+These venture capital funds target innovative and fast-growing companies, particularly in the high-tech sector, which are often considered too risky for traditional investors.
+DeepTechXL specialises in photonics, quantum computing, nanotechnology and semiconductors.

 How does a spin-off come about?

-Researchers are constantly conducting studies.
-For example, in biomedical technology, or nanochip development.
+Researchers are constantly engaged in studies—for example, in biomedical technology or nanochip development.
 When someone discovers a technology that can benefit society while also generating revenue, there may be a need to develop it on a larger scale.
-Often, the researcher lacks the time and financial resources to do this themselves, and not every scientist has a commercial mindset.
+Often, the researcher lacks the time and funding to do this themselves, and not every scientist is commercially inclined.
 By creating a separate company and attracting investors, the idea can be brought to market.